Firstset/validator-swarm/README.md

 Only required for state checks and automated exits, not for deploying validators.

-- `node_operator_ids`: List of one or morenode operator IDs to monitor for exit requests
+- `node_operator_ids`: List of one or more node operator IDs to monitor for exit requests

 ## Execute